sinarueeger/webpage/blogdown/content/post/2018-07-04-write-up-of-satrday-in-cardiff-2018.md

 ---
 title: 'satRday Cardiff 2018'
-description: 'Recap of the one-day R conference in Wales'
+description: 'Recap of the one-day R conference in Wales.'
 date: '2018-07-04'
 categories:
   - R